 Vehicle Restraint Systems, or Wheel Chocking Systems, are used to automatically restrain vehicles which are backed onto loading bays.
 This is extremely important in regards to health and safety as the system prevents trailer creep whilst simultaneously stopping vehicles from being driven away before it is safe to do so.

 C-Mech is the sole distributor of the Calematic Automatic Wheel Chocking System, and our expert engineers have years of experience in the proper installation of the necessary equipment.
 Due to the unique features and trustworthy reputation of the brand, Calematic has been proven as one of the UK’s most consistently effective Wheel Chocking solutions.
 We have had many happy clients using the Calematic system, including well-known businesses such as Imperial Tobacco, Ardo, Cummins, AG Barr.

 - Completely flush with yard floor when stowed away, so very difficult to damage and ideal when there is restricted room for turning vehicles to reverse onto a Loading Bay.

-- Keeps operatives out of potentially hazardous yard area as system is fully automated and triggered by opening & closing the Loading Bay Door.
+- Keeps operatives out of potentially hazardous yard areas, as the system is fully automated and triggered by opening & closing the Loading Bay Door.

-- Designed to be maintenance free and unaffected by typical Loading Bay debris.
+- Designed to be maintenance-free, and is unaffected by typical Loading Bay debris.

-- Unaffected by snow or ice and will even operate when submerged.
+- Unaffected by snow or ice, and will continue to operate when submerged.

 - Simple construction with only 5 mechanical parts per chock and no complicated sensors or control system.
 NO motors, bearings, chains, gears, hydraulics or grease.